 Gaming mice have an enormous amount of DPI these days.
-It has now become a trend and companies are competing on the ability to provide a high amount of DPI stat, but do you really need? why do pros need it to improve gaming?
+It has now become a trend and companies are competing on the ability to provide a high amount of DPI stat, but how much DPI do you really need? why do pros need it to improve gaming?

-Other words for DPI are CPI (counts per inches) and MPS (mickeys per second) but all of them translate to just one term “mouse sensitivity”.
+Another term for DPI is CPI (counts per inches) and MPS (Mickeys per second) but all of them translate to just one term “mouse sensitivity”.

 DPI is a virtual representation of Counts per inch.
 In other words, DPI is a further division of your mouse’s counts per inch.
-Therefore the actual term is Counts per inch but the Dots per inch is the most used one in the gaming industry.
+Therefore the precise stat is Counts per Inch but the Dots per Inch is the most used one in the gaming industry.

 In general, DPI means the speed of your cursor; low DPI means slow cursor movement and High DPI means fast cursor movement and vice versa.

-Everything you need to know about mouse DPI (infographic)
+Everything you need to know about gaming mouse DPI (Infographic)

 How does DPI work?